 - Paying attention to the foundation of your body provides benefits to the rest of your body and eliminates the cost of treating all types of discomfort.

 - The process of getting custom orthotics begins with a simple foot scan.

 - This provides us with important information to keep your body operating optimally.

-Overpronation and over supination can cause a variety of injuries and conditions that affect not only the feet and ankles, but also the knees, hips, and back as well.
+Overpronation and over-supination can cause various injuries and conditions that affect the feet and ankles and the knees, hips, and back.
 Foot Dysfunction can very easily cause a domino effect that extends all the way to the back.
-The feet are the foundation of the body and when there is a problem with the way they function it can cause the entire body to shift out of alignment.
+The feet are the foundation of the body, and a problem with how they function can cause the entire body to shift out of alignment.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.

 We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez DC or contact us at 915-850-0900.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, CIFM*, IFMCP*, ATN*, CCST